+SCHENECTADY, N.Y. -- For Price Chopper Supermarkets here, it's lease, not buy, when it comes to tractors in its transportation fleet.
 Thus, next March, it will enter into its latest leasing agreement with Fort Lauderdale, Fla.-based First Fleet.
 Since 1998, First Fleet has been the leasing agent for tractors for the 106-store Price Chopper, which operates four warehouses.
 Price Chopper last owned its entire fleet of 70 tractors in 1998; they were sold off by 2002.
 Today, Price Chopper ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.